Our Office: 4100 32nd Ave. S. Fargo, ND 58104

 This section includes updates from Cass County Electric, useful tips, and any important announcements related to your bill or services.

-Here, you’ll find your service address, rate class (RC), and the dates of service being billed.
-This section also displays your meter readings, which are key to determining your energy usage for the month.
+Here you will find your service address, rate class and the dates being billed.
+This section also includes meter readings, which are used to calculate your monthly energy usage.

 kWh Usage History: